nens/threedi-docs/source/e_2d_results_analysis_tutorial.rst

 --------------------
 You will learn the following in this tutorial:

-Downloading your simulation results
+- Downloading your simulation results
-Checking the flow summary
+- Checking the flow summary
-Composing the maximum waterdepth raster
+- Composing the maximum waterdepth raster
-Analysing the flow pattern
+- Analysing the flow pattern
-Finding the maximum inundation depth
+- Finding the maximum inundation depth
-Plotting waterlevels
+- Plotting water levels
-Watershed delineation for a flooded area
+- Watershed delineation for a flooded area
-Calculation the flood volume
+- Calculation the flood volume

 Preparation